JanLahmann/Fun-with-Quantum/README.md

 A recording of the three 1h tutorial sessions ["Serious Games for Quantum Computing"](https://qce.quantum.ieee.org/tutorials/#tut-lahmann-heider) from the [IEEE International Conference on Quantum Computing and Engineering (QCE20)](https://qce.quantum.ieee.org/) are available here: [part 1](https://ibm.box.com/v/IEEE-QCE20-QSeriousGames-1), [part 2](https://ibm.box.com/v/IEEE-QCE20-QSeriousGames-2), [part 3](https://ibm.box.com/v/IEEE-QCE20-QSeriousGames-3).
 The agenda for the three parts is [here](https://ibm.box.com/v/IEEE-QCE20-QSeriousGames-0).

 ---
+### RasQberry: Exploring Quantum Computing and Qiskit with a Raspberry Pi and a 3D Printer

+Please have a look at the RasQberry project at https://github.com/JanLahmann/RasQberry.

+RasQberry integrates Qiskit, a Raspberry Pi (the full range from Pi 4 down to a Pi Zero) and a 3D printed model of IBM Q System One to explore various state of the art technologies and create a tool that can be used in meetings, meetups, demo booths, etc. A spectrum of Quantum Computing demos and Serious Games for Quantum Computing (that illustrate superposition, interference and entanglement) will being made available on this device for an engaging introduction to Quantum Computing.

+---
 ### 1. Quantum Coin Game
 A quantum coin game that illustrates the power of quantum superposition and interference  - implemented by Jan-R. Lahmann using [Qiskit](https://qiskit.org), [binder](https://mybinder.org) and [RISE](https://rise.readthedocs.io/en/stable/).